-Connected with the borough of Penryn, was formerly the wealthy college of Glassney, of which no vestiges at present remain.
+Connected with the borough of Penryn, was formerly the wealthy College of Glassey, of which no vestiges at present remain.
 This college was founded in the thirteenth century, and dedicated to the Virgin Mary, and St. Thomas the Martyr.
-In the year 1500, it appears from the will of Thomas Killigrew, that the church connected with this college was rebuilt, as this gentleman bequethed one hundred marks towards the erection of this fabric.
+In the year 1500, it appears from the will of Thomas Killigrew, that the church connected with this college was rebuilt, as this gentleman bequeathed one hundred marks towards the erection of this fabric.
 In the days of Leland, this college was "strongly walled, and had three towers, and guns toward the creek."
 When the Reformation took place, its revenues being seized, the edifice was suffered to fall into decay.
 It was entirely demolished in the days of Halse, except one tower, which continued for some time to survive the part parts of the building.
 But this was pulled down about the beginning of the last century, and a dwelling house was erected on its site.

 So early as the 30th of Edward I, Thomas Button, was was then bishop of Exeter, exhibited his claim to certain privileges in his manor of Penryn, which he challenged to be a free borough, and asserted that these rights were enjoyed by his predecessors, who made it a borough.
-The rights this set forth in the petition, and secured by the favourable reply which it obtained, were alienated, together with the manor, by Edward VI.; and Penryn remained destitute of its ancient privileges, until the reign of Mary, by whom they were again restored, with some considerable additions; he also permitted them to send two members to parliament; which right continued during the reign of Elizabeth; but the town was not incorporated until the 18th of James I, 1619; when, at the petition of William Cotton, bishop of Exeter, that king granted them a charter, and legally sanctioned the rights which they had previously exercised without any such anuthority.
+The rights this set forth in the petition, and secured by the favourable reply which it obtained, were alienated, together with the manor, by Edward VI.; and Penryn remained destitute of its ancient privileges, until the reign of Mary, by whom they were again restored, with some considerable additions; he also permitted them to send two members to parliament; which right continued during the reign of Elizabeth; but the town was not incorporated until the 18th of James I, 1619; when, at the petition of William Cotton, bishop of Exeter, that king granted them a charter, and legally sanctioned the rights which they had previously exercised without any such authority.

-By this charter it was granted, that the government of this free borough should be vested in eleven discreet aldermen or burgesses, a mayor, and twelve common councilmen; and that these should have a recorder, a steward, an office of record every three weeks, a prison, and power to try felons within the precints of their jurisdiction.
-James II granted a new charter to the corporation, which annulled some of the preciding rights, and vested the election of members in the magistrates of the town only; but no particular use was ever made of this charter.
+By this charter it was granted, that the government of this free borough should be vested in eleven discreet aldermen or burgesses, a mayor, and twelve common councilmen; and that these should have a recorder, a steward, an office of record every three weeks, a prison, and power to try felons within the precincts of their jurisdiction.
+James II granted a new charter to the corporation, which annulled some of the preceding rights, and vested the election of members in the magistrates of the town only; but no particular use was ever made of this charter.
 At present the right of election is in all the inhabitants who pay scot and lot; the present number are abut 300.
 A serious dispute having recently taken place between some members of the corporation, many privileges of the charter were curtailed.

 The town of Penryn, is large and pleasantly situated on the declivity of a hill, from which the prospects are rather diversified than extensive.
 The market house and town hall stands almost im the centre of the principal street, from which others diverge at nearly right angles.
 The principle street is wide, and easy in descent, but the others which incline towards the church on the one side, and Falmouth on the other, are both narrow and steep, which render them incommodious for carriages.
 On the western side of the town, the lands are high and rather barren; from these issue several streams of water, which amply supply the inhabitants.
-One of these streams, flowing with rapidity over some huge masses of stone, forms a singular cascade; and with its accompaniments of cottages, and wheels driven by it, enlivens the scenary with much picturesque beauty.
+One of these streams, flowing with rapidity over some huge masses of stone, forms a singular cascade; and with its accompaniments of cottages, and wheels driven by it, enlivens the scenery with much picturesque beauty.
 Its high lands abound with moorstone, vast quantities of which have lately been exported from the quays of Penryn to London.
 Waterloo Bridge, is chiefly formed of Cornish granite carried from this place.
 In addition to its domestic trade, there are manufactories for writing and packing papers, soap, pouldavis, woollens, tobacco, snuff, mustard, leather, and parchment.
 Salt works, and a starch manufactory were also commenced, but the consumption did not warrant a continuance.